 Dawn suspects that this may have been an excuse to avoid working with Black creators, pointing to a larger issue of representation and support of the Black, Indigenous and people of color (BIPOC) community in media.

 “There are Black people in this space…it’s just that we’re not necessarily propped up in the same way in which other creators are,” Dawn said.

-That hasn’t stopped Black teens Jordan Rice and Ambree Robin of Get Into It from sharing their own stories.
+That hasn’t stopped Black teens Jordan Rice and Ambree Robinson of Get Into It from sharing their own stories.
 The pair, now college freshmen, released their first episode in September.